Structuring $10,000 to Evade Reporting

 Complaint for Forfeiture in Structuring to Evade Cases

-If the AUSA decided to file a VERIFIED COMPLAINT OF FORFEITURE IN REM, then a civil action is initiated in the appropriate district court.
-The Court has jurisdiction over the matter pursuant to Title 28, United States Code, Sections 1345 and 1355.
+If the AUSA decides to file a VERIFIED COMPLAINT OF FORFEITURE IN REM, the complaint is a civil action initiated in the appropriate district court.
+The Court has jurisdiction over the matter under Title 28, United States Code, Sections 1345 and 1355.

 Most cash seizures before an international flight involve an allegation that the currency seized is forfeitable because it is involved in a currency reporting violation under Title 31 United States Code, Section 5316 since the traveler failed to file a currency and monetary instrument report as required by Title 31, United States Code, Section 5317(c)(2).

-In addition to the failure to file the currency report, FinCEN Form 105, the AUSA might allege a structuring to evade the reporting requirement.
+In addition to failing to file the currency report, FinCEN Form 105, the AUSA might allege structuring to evade the reporting requirement.

 Structuring to Evade Reporting Requirement – Section 5316

-The government might also allege that the currency seized is also forfeitable because of structuring to evade reporting requirement pursuant to Title 31, United States Code, Section 5324, since the travelers did, with the intent to evade the currency reporting requirement of Title 31, United States Code, Section 5316, knowingly divided the defendant currency between themselves so that each was transporting less than $10,000 from a place inside the United States to a place outside of the United States.
+The government might also allege that the currency seized is also forfeitable because of structuring to evade the reporting requirement under Title 31, United States Code, Section 5324, since the travelers did, with the intent to avoid the currency reporting requirement of Title 31, United States Code, Section 5316, knowingly divided the defendant currency between themselves so that each was transporting less than $10,000 from a place inside the United States to a place outside of the United States (or vice versa).

-In these cases, the most common scenario involves two travelers at an airport in the United States preparing to take an international flight.
-Prior to boarding the flight, Customs and Border Protection is trained to present the travelers with a copy of the following documents:
+Most allegations involve two or more persons traveling together at an airport in the United States preparing to take an international flight.
+Before boarding the flight, Customs and Border Protection (CBP) is trained to present the travelers with a copy of the following documents:

 - the FinCEN Form 105;